BitJam/live-usb-maker/README.md

 This will destroy any existing information on <usb-device>.
 The default partitioning scheme is msdos (due to a bug in some Dell BIOSes).
-Use the  --gpt flag to get gpt partitioning instead.
+Use the  --gpt flag to use gpt partitioning instead.

   --from="iso-file"     Enter an iso file to use as the source --from="clone"        clone a running live system.
   --from=clone=<dir>    clone from a mounted live-usb or iso-file.
   --from=<dev>          copy from a livecd/dvd or live-usb

 Options:
   -b --bios-size=<xx>   Size of BIOS boot partition when using encryption